pal1000/mesa-dist-win/glcontextsamples/readme.txt

 Here are some examples on how to manually configure GL context.
-This is required for most applications using OpenGL 3.1 and higher on Windows as GL_ARB_compatibility implemented by all proprietary drivers is missing on Mesa.
+This is required for most applications using OpenGL 3.1 and higher on Windows as GL_ARB_compatibility implemented by all proprietary drivers is not exposed on Mesa3D.
 Probably as a side-effect shading language and OpenGL version don't sync by default for most OpenGL versions except 3.3 and default 3.0.